 The same day that story was published, I was having lunch with my former editor, Lauren Brown.
 I asked her how to cope with the feeling of struggling on a story, and whether the feeling ever goes away.
 I thought she’d say that it just takes practice and patience—which she did.
 But she also told me that it’s also completely fine to struggle, and that it’s even a good thing if you want to improve.

 Her words were really validating.
 And when my current editor, Elijah Wolfson, told me I had done a good job with the story—and I saw it got a decent amount of readership—both of those moments went into my jar.

-In going through my notecards, I saw that what I really love is setting challenging goals for myself and working to meet them.
 These moments helped me recognize my own professional growth.
 The kinds of stories that made me really proud in the beginning of the year are now articles I’d count as more or less routine.
 This progression was made possible through hard work on my part, and through the good editors who pushed me to be better.
 From this, I can gather that struggling is working for me—and that I even find it enjoyable.

 Of course, work isn’t everything in life—and it isn’t the only thing that defines my joy.
 The other major revelation I had about what makes me happy is that my best times were just being with people I really care about.

 The times I had truly great nights with my friends, we were just watching a movie or cooking dinner.
 When my family appears in my jar, it’s moments like catching up at my parents’ home in Virginia or playing catch with my brother in the pool.